Corporate Governance Report

 Application of the Swedish Corporate Governance Code

 All companies with shares listed on Nasdaq Stockholm, regardless of market capitalisation, have been required since 1 July 2008 to apply the Swedish Corporate Governance Code.
 The Code is based on the “comply or explain” principle, meaning that a company’s deviation from the Code’s provisions is not deemed a breach thereof if the company explains its reason for the deviation.
-Hoist Finance complies with and in 2020 complied with all provisions of the Code.
+Hoist Finance in 2021 complied with all provisions of the Code.
 This Corporate Governance Report is part of the Company’s Administration Report and is reviewed by the Company’s auditors.

 Corporate governance within the Company